BinaryElement/ChromaToggleOld/Mapping.md

     * A.b = 0-10,000%
     * Default value of 100% (A.r = 255, A.g = 0, A.b = 0)
     * Maximum Combined Value of 11,600%
+* Chance Event
+  * ID: 1950000009
+  * When placed before another event, this causes said event to have a percentage chance of functioning.
+If this chance fails, that event will not trigger.
+    * Chance = A.r * A.g * A.b
+      * 1 * 1 * 1 = 100% maximum
+      * 0 * 0 * 0 = 0% minimum